 These programs and regulations that have the effect of encouraging the use of CNG, LNG or RNG as a vehicle fuel are subject to change, and could expire or be repealed or amended for a variety of reasons.
 For example, parties with an interest in gasoline and diesel or other alternative fuels, such as electricity, hydrogen, renewable diesel, biodiesel or ethanol, many of whom have substantially greater resources and influence than we have, invest significant time and money in efforts to delay, repeal or otherwise negatively influence regulations and programs that promote natural gas as a vehicle fuel.
 Further, changes in federal, state or local political, social or economic conditions could result in the modification or repeal of these programs or regulations.
-For instance, the results of the recent U.S. presidential election have created increased uncertainty regarding the future of many of these programs and regulations that encourage the use of other alternative fuels or alternative vehicles over natural gas, could harm our operating results and financial condition.
+For instance, the results of the recent U.S. presidential election have created increased uncertainty regarding the future of many of these programs and regulations.
+Any failure to adopt, delay in implementing, expiration, repeal or modification of these programs and regulations, or the adoption of any such programs and regulations that encourage the use of other alternative fuels or alternative vehicles over natural gas, could harm our operating results and financial condition.